-A 4-Step Outline to an International Shipping Strategy
+A Quick + Easy Outline to an International Shipping Strategy

 To overcome that initial fear of international shipping, it is important to know what shipping options and fulfillment services provide low costs and risk.

-Here are a few things that come into play.
+Here are a few things that come into play with international ecommerce shipping.